verortiz06/verortiz06/README.md

 # Hi there, I'm Veronica Ortiz!

 Howdy!
-Though Tomball, Texas will always be my home at heart, I am currently a **sophomore majoring in Economics and minoring in Data Science at the University of Notre Dame**.
+Though Tomball, Texas will always be my home at heart, I am currently a **sophomore majoring in Economics and minoring in Data Science and Marketing at the University of Notre Dame**.
 I am incredibly intrigued by understanding and analyzing the intertwining of global economies and markets while prioritizing the common good.

 ## Student at the University of Notre Dame